neurobagel/documentation/docs/infrastructure.md

         NB_GRAPH_PORT_HOST=7200
         NB_GRAPH_DB=repositories/my_db  # For graphDB, this value should always take the format of: repositories/<your_database_name>
         ```

+=== "Stardog"

+    _* These defaults are configured for a Stardog backend - you should not have to change them if you are running a Stardog backend._

+    !!!
+Note "Your Stardog license file must be in the right directory"

+        Note that your Stardog license file must be in the directory specified by `NB_GRAPH_ROOT_HOST` (default `~/stardog-home`).

 _** `NB_GRAPH_ADDRESS` should not be changed from its default value (`graph`) when using docker compose as this corresponds to the preset container name of the graph database server within the docker compose network._